FightCore/Backend/README.md

 This is also the design ideology behind FightCore and as well its API.
 It's meant to be as open as possible and allow changes from the smash developing community.

+## Docker

+To build docker image for FightCore.Backend and/or FightCore.Identity, change to solution folder and issue following command
+`docker build . -f FightCore.Backend\Dockerfile -t <tag>`

+There is also `docker-compose.yml` file in the solution folder, please use following to build and run images
+`docker-compose up`

+To change any settings in container pass those as environment settings from `docker-compose.yml` file.

 ## Contributing

 If anything is missing in your eyes please feel free to submit an issue or